prem1204/Pranay-CDAC/README.md

 ***Branch - Big-Data***

-**This branch includes all AWS related Assigments and steps that needs to be followed for creating and using different services.**
+**This branch includes all Big-Data related Assigments and steps that needs to be followed for creating and using different services.**

 **This branch has 3 folders**
 1. [aws-service](https://github.com/prem1204/Pranay-Assignments/blob/Big-Data/aws-services) - this folder includes all services related procedures.